NVIDIA/nvidia-query-resource-opengl/README.md

 You can query an application's OpenGL resource usage by executing the command:

-    nvidia-query-resource-opengl -p <pid> [-qt <query_type>]
+    nvidia-query-resource-opengl -p <pid>

 * pid: the process ID of the target OpenGL application of the query

-* query\_type: this may be 'summary' or 'detailed'.
-The default is 'summary'.
-  + summary: reports a summary, per device, of allocated video and system memory, the total amount of memory in use by the the driver, and the total amount of allocated but unused memory.
+The tool reports a summary, per device, of allocated video memory, the total amount of memory in use by the the driver, and the total amount of allocated but unused memory.

-  + detailed: includes the summary information, and additionally reports separate allocation amounts for various object types.
+In addition a more detailed per object memory usage is reported.
 The current set of reported object types includes:
        - SYSTEM RESERVED - driver allocated memory
        - TEXTURE - memory in use by 1D/2D/3D textures
        - RENDERBUFFER - render buffer memory